-For most self-employed contractors and freelancers, the end of the financial year can be a stressful and confusing time.
+For many sole traders, the end of the financial year (EOFY) can be a stressful and confusing time.

 - Claiming business expenses

 Before we start getting into the tax return trenches, let’s start with why we’re doing this in the first place.
 Don’t worry, it won’t take long.

 Everyone who makes a living in New Zealand is subject to income tax.
 Income tax helps keep our government and public services running – basically, most of the common goods we enjoy (safe roads, sturdy bridges, Outrageous Fortune) are funded in part by the taxes we pay.

 Most PAYE (Pay As You Earn) employees have a set salary, or work a set number of hours every week.
 This makes their income regular and predictable, meaning that the amount of tax they owe is also regular and predictable.